Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2 Based on Double Fourier-Legendre Series Summarized by Pringsheim Method: Proof of the Equality ( ). The Case of Legendre Polynomials and Trigonometric Functions as well as Continuously Differentiable Functions

-In 1967, Zhizhiashvili L.V. proved that the rectangular sums of multiple trigonometric Fourier series in the hypercube $[t,T]^k$ of the function of $k$ variables converge uniformly in the hypercube to this function, if it belongs to $C^{\alpha}([t,T]^k),$ $\alpha>0$ (definition of the Holder class with the parameter $\alpha>0$ may be found in the well-known mathematical analysis manuals).
+In 1967, Zhizhiashvili L.V. proved that the rectangular sums of multiple trigonometric Fourier series of the function of $k$ variables in the hypercube $[t,T]^k$ converge uniformly in the hypercube $[t,T]^k$ to this function if it belongs to the class $C^{\alpha}([t,T]^k),$ $\alpha>0$ (definition of the Holder class with the parameter $\alpha>0$ can be found in the well-known mathematical analysis tutorials; see, for example, \cite{IP}).
+More precisely, the following theorem is correct.